Gaurav5416/Stroke-prediction/README.md

 We used ORM (Object relation Mapping) to handle the data.
 We shifted the data to a Postgresql server and fetched it from the database using ORM.

 ### Exploratory Data Analysis 🔍
-In EDA, we perfomed initial exploration of the data, familiarity with the features, Inspected the nature of the data through visualizations and various other statistical techniques. please visit EDA.ipynb in notebooks folder.
+In EDA, we perfomed initial exploration of the data, familiarity with the features, Inspected the nature of the data through visualizations and various other statistical techniques.

 ### Data Preprocessing 🧹
 After initial exploration and identifying features that needed to be dealt with.
 We moved towards data preprocessing where transformed the features into a format suitable for machine learning.
 We also handle missing data and encode categorical variables.